Mr. Y here with a little inside look at the fundamental analysis and market psychology. Exclusively on Blockchain Whispers.

 Controlling your emotions is the single most important factor when it comes down to success or failure.
-Miss A said that right.
 We all have to deal with bias and fallacies.
-The abillity to identify and control that subliminal influences is the key to make money.
+The ability to identify and control that subliminal influences is the key to make money.
 Every decision you make has to be based on rationality and fundamental principles.
-For example, what i see very often is people saying "this asset is 50% from its ATH, it has to go up again."
+For example, what I see very often is people saying "this asset is 50% from its ATH, it has to go up again."
 This is a classical hindsight bias, because market sentiment is now different since back then when this valuation was reached.
-Another thing i see often is people that don't understand probability.
-People irrationally asume that a random event is more or less likely to occur because in the past it did. this is called the gamblers fallacy.
+Another thing I see often is people that don't understand probability.
+People irrationally assume that a random event is more or less likely to occur because in the past it did. this is called the gambler's fallacy.

 The same with scams.
 The vast majority of people who get scammed have the same mindset, they let emotions control their thinking, namely greed.
-One of the first things i learned on the streets was "if something is too good to be true it can only be a lie."
+One of the first things I learned on the streets was "if something is too good to be true it probably is."
 If you remember this sentence it is tomorrow 10 times harder to scam you.
 People who hear these outrageous fairy tales of getting-rich-quick stories or ETH-giveaways let greed take over their rational thinking.
 Don't let this happen to you.

-Now i come to fundamental analysis.
 Traditional valuation methods like Discounted Cash Flow Analysis and Comparable Transactions Methods etc..are not really suitable for crypto assets.
-This is a brandnew and emerging asset class, so there is no standard framework for valuation.
-There are some methods that are more suitable but i myself am not a big fan of this calculations and standard deviations.
-Like Michael Novogratz said, if you spend some time in the markets and know your stuff you get a feeling for that, some kind of emotional intelligence.
-Others would describe it as luck, but it it not luck.
+This is a brand new and emerging asset class, so there is no standard framework for valuation.
+There are some methods that are more suitable but I myself am not a big fan of these calculations and standard deviations.
+Like Michael Novogratz said if you spend some time in the markets and know your stuff you get a feeling for that, some kind of emotional intelligence.
+Others would describe it as luck, but it is not luck.
 It is a certain mindset and attitude.

 One of the most important things to look for is the question "does this asset really need a blockchain?".
 9 of 10 services are better suited with a centralized service, because it is in most cases faster, cheaper and more efficient.